 - (1) The City will support the implementation of the Siskiyou County 10 Year Plan to End Homelessness, specifically goals for increasing the supply of permanent supportive housing and affordable housing, expanding the capacity for housing providers, and expanding options for low barrier emergency shelter and housing.
 The City will consult with the NorCal Continuum of Care Coordinator on strategies to provide services, shelter, and housing for those experiencing homelessness in the City. - (2) The City shall assist appropriate public and/or non-profit entities as feasible to develop a shelter, navigation center, or other recognized type of emergency housing for persons experiencing homelessness in the city by pursuing grant opportunities and providing technical assistance in grant applications for State and Federal funding.
 (Was Program HO-5.4.2) - (3) The City shall support agencies and organizations providing services to those experiencing homelessness by annually updating referral information.
-(Was Program HO-5.4.1) - (4) The City will continue to support the efforts of the housing authorities in administering the Housing Choice Voucher program. - (5) The City will meet with representatives from the Housing Authorities, the NorCal Continuum of Care, and other area_non-profit and social service_organizations to review upcoming Notices of Funding Availability (NOFA) for the purpose of identifying opportunities to match local funds with federal, state, county, and private funding sources for affordable housing and housing for special needs populations. provide information on potential sites and housing development proposals that would be appropriate for the use of housing vouchers in conjunction with state or federal new construction or rehabilitation subsidies. - (6) The City shall partner with area social services agencies and non-profit organizations to assess the housing needs for seniors, people with disabilities (including developmental disabilities), extremely low-income residents, and identify funding sources to develop needed services in the City.
+(Was Program HO-5.4.1) - (4) The City will continue to support the efforts of the housing authorities in administering the Housing Choice Voucher program. - (5) The City will meet with representatives from the Housing Authorities, the NorCal Continuum of Care, and other area non-profit and social service organizations to review upcoming Notices of Funding Availability (NOFA) for the purpose of identifying opportunities to match local funds with federal, state, county, and private funding sources for affordable housing and housing for special needs populations.

+(6) The City shall partner with area social services agencies and non-profit organizations to assess the housing needs for seniors, people with disabilities (including developmental disabilities), extremely low-income residents, and identify funding sources to develop needed services in the City.